usarscotus/legal-directory/frcp/rule_87.md

 (d) Petition To Release Property.

-(i) If a United States agency or an agency's contractor holds property for judicial or nonjudicial forfeiture under a statute governed by 18 U.S.C. §983(f) , a person who has filed a claim to the property may petition for its release under §983(f).
+&nbsp;&nbsp;(i) If a United States agency or an agency's contractor holds property for judicial or nonjudicial forfeiture under a statute governed by 18 U.S.C. §983(f) , a person who has filed a claim to the property may petition for its release under §983(f).

 &nbsp;&nbsp;(ii) If a petition for release is filed before a judicial forfeiture action is filed against the property, the petition may be filed either in the district where the property was seized or in the district where a warrant to seize the property issued.
 If a judicial forfeiture action against the property is later filed in another district—or if the government shows that the action will be filed in another district—the petition may be transferred to that district under 28 U.S.C. §1404 .